Techtonica/curriculum/conflict-resolution/conflict-resolution.md

 Watch this 7-minute video on [Resolving Workplace Conflicts](https://youtu.be/qDfSYz0PX9g).

 ### Supplemental resources
-[Examples of conflict resolutions](https://smallbusiness.chron.com/examples-conflicts-resolutions-workplace-11230.html):cites the examples of conflicts and its resolution in your workplace.
+[Examples of conflict resolutions](https://smallbusiness.chron.com/examples-conflicts-resolutions-workplace-11230.html):cites examples of conflicts and their solutions in the workplace.